-Harris got a call from the proprietor a barbershop in North Minneapolis where a community meeting was set to take place.
+Harris got a call from the proprietor of a barbershop in North Minneapolis where a community meeting was set to take place.
 “Tons of people showed up,” Harris says.
 “And out of that came the Minnesota Harvest Initiative.”

 From this meeting came a plan promoting educational choice, empowerment, and broader economic participation for the African American community using the community’s resourcefulness and assets to leverage generational change.
 Today the Initiative includes roughly a dozen members who own businesses or work in corporate leadership.

 A first Harvest Initiative priority was focusing energy on the legislative process in order to increase scholarships for private schools in Minnesota.
 Another was a focus on advocating for the rights of parents with school children.
 Using grassroots communications through word of mouth and social media channels, the Initiative has an ambitious goal of anchoring a network of African American barbershops as centers for community organizing and empowerment with a focus on education.

 “For African immigrants, African Americans, and Latinos, we ask, “What is your lived experience trying to navigate the educational system?””
 Harris says.
 “We know it’s not all bad.
 Rather than focusing on the negative, we want to take a different route: instead of focusing on gaps, let’s focus on excellence.”

 Core members of the Initiative are tasked with initiatives for economic participation and development, while others are collating information about interactions with schools and how to leverage parental choice for children focused on academic achievement.